Herding CATs: ALARA for Agent Harness Engineering in Portable Composable Multi-Agent Teams: Introduction

-The empirical evidence for the cost of this fragmentation has accumulated from several directions.
+The cost of this fragmentation of critical agent infrastructure has accumulated from several directions.
 Language model performance on retrieval tasks degrades significantly when relevant information appears in the middle of the context window, with the lowest accuracy at precisely the positions where accumulated conversation history pushes the behavioral instructions that an agent most needs to follow~\cite{liu2023lost}.
 An analysis of 1{,}600 execution traces across seven multi-agent frameworks found that specification and system design failures account for 44\% of all breakdowns, making underspecification, rather than model capability or network failures, the plurality failure mode~\cite{cemri2025mast,chan2023harms}.
 From the security side, work on privilege control for LLM agents has identified over-privileged tool access as the structural enabler of prompt injection attacks: agents given access to tools they do not need for a given role create attack surface that injected content can exploit~\cite{shi2025progent}.
-The Prompt Flow Integrity work reaches the same conclusion: in a system that combines untrusted data with privileged tools, least privilege enforcement is necessary but inherently unreliable when implemented through prose instructions~\cite{pfi2025}.
-The plan-then-execute pattern resists injection because the agent commits to a tool plan before processing untrusted content, leaving no interpretive surface for injected frames to act on~\cite{tramer2025patterns}.
-Taken together, these findings identify the prose interface between a human's specification of agent behavior and the model's enactment of it as the common origin of both capability degradation and security vulnerabilities.
+In a system that combines untrusted data with privileged tools, least privilege enforcement is necessary but inherently unreliable when implemented through prose instructions~\cite{pfi2025}.
+The plan-then-execute pattern resists injection because the agent commits to a tool plan before processing untrusted content, leaving no interpretive surface for injected frames~\cite{tramer2025patterns}.
+These empirical findings demonstrate that specifications-as-prose for multi-agent systems are fundamentally limited in preventing capability degradation or security vulnerabilities.